-Shinichi "Sonny" Chiba was born on January 23rd 1939 in Fukuoka, Japan.
+Born Sadaho Maeda, Shinichi "Sonny" Chiba (January 22, 1939 - August 19, 2021) hailed from Fukuoka, Japan.
 Chiba's first movie appearance was in 1959 in the TV-series Nana-iro kamen, but we don't know much about this small low budget presentation.
-Sonny starred in films like the sci-fi B-movie Invasion of the Neptune Men (1965) then he did four 60 minute crime films with Director Kinji Fukasaku.
+Sonny starred in films like the sci-fi B-movie Invasion of The Neptune Men (1965) then he did four 60 minute crime films with Director Kinji Fukasaku.
 His first real hit after a few non-stop fighting flicks with no budget, was The Streetfighter.
 In the role of Takuma "Terry" Tsurugi, Chiba gave a wonderful performance in this over the top bloody Martial Arts fest with no physical limits.
 It soon became an absolute cult classic.
-In the same year Chiba did the sequel Return of The Streetfighter and The Streetfighter's Last Revenge he completed his bloody cool trilogy of fine Japanese Martial Arts films.
+In the same year Chiba did the sequel Return of The Streetfighter and with The Streetfighter's Last Revenge he completed his bloody cool trilogy of fine Japanese Martial Arts films.
 In Tony Scott's True Romance (1993) written by Quentin Tarantino you can see the character of Clarence (Christian Slater) attending a film festival with The Streetfighter triple feature playing.

 With other gory flicks like The Bodyguard and the Street Fighter spin-off Sister Streetfighter Chiba had a massive amount of fans comparing him to the late Bruce Lee.
 Chiba became a legend in his own right because of the bloody style of his movies.
 Bruce Lee's movies were gory as well, but not as much as Chiba's.
 Perhaps that's one of the reasons why Writer-Director Quentin Tarantino (Kill Bill) calls Chiba "the greatest star of action cinema".